News | Industrial Combustion Equipment

 All the latest News on our company

-Energy-intensive companies, faced with rising energy prices, face many challenges despite state aid.
-The list of French companies that decide to reduce their production ot to put their employees on partial unemployment, continues to grow, according to Clémentine Maligorne in La Tribune.
+How energy-intensive companies prepare for Winter.
+Given the rise in energy prices, and despite state aid, the list of French companies that decide to reduce their production or put their employees on partial unemployment continues to grow, according to Clémentine Maligorne in La Tribune.
 In industry (metallurgy, glass) as well as in equipment (swimming pools, etc.) announcements of temporary closures, production reductions or an internal reorganization of work are multiplying to limit the impact of the rise in the cost of electricity and gas.

 Given these dramatic decisions, other measures are implemented as alternatives in these energy-intensive companies to improve energy efficiency: Incorporation of equipment with lower consumption, optimization of industrial facilities, substitution of gas for diesel with mixed combustion equipment or even work in night and weekend shifts, to take advantage of the time slots with lower costs.